Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/transform_cache.rst

 Object Path
    The path to the Alembic object inside the archive.
 Vertices/Faces/UV/Color
-   Type of data to read for a mesh object respectively: vertices, polygons, UV maps and Vertex Color layers.
+   Type of data to read for a mesh object respectively: vertices, polygons, UV maps and vertex color layers.